Parenting advice YouTuber Ruby Franke arrested on suspicion of child abuse

 Franke's 10-year-old daughter was later found malnourished in Hildebrandt's house and was also taken to the hospital, officers said.
 Two other of Franke's children were in the custody of child protection services, the affidavit said.

-Both Franke and Hildebrandt were arrested on suspicion of two felony counts of aggravated child abuse, though charges have not been filed, according to authorities.
+Both Franke and Hildebrandt were arrested Wednesday night on suspicion of two felony counts of aggravated child abuse, though formal charges have not been filed, according to authorities.

 Franke requested an attorney and did not speak with officers, the affidavit said.
 That attorney had not publicly been identified Thursday.